shipt/py-volley/docs/docs/metrics.md

 # Metrics

 Volley exposes [Prometheus metrics](https://prometheus.io/docs/concepts/metric_types/) on an http server.
 The metrics serving port can be configured or disabled completely.
+Prometheus [Multiprocess Mode](https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn) is also supported, just set `PROMETHEUS_MULTIPROC_DIR` to an appropriate value.
+See [Prometheus docs](https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn) for more details.

 Expose metrics on port 8081.